opctl/opctl/website/docs/opspec/reference/structure/op-directory/op/call/container/index.md

 - each value is a corresponding opctl host port or range of ports matching `[0-9]+(-[0-9]+)?`

 ### sockets
-An object for which each key is an absolute path in the container and and each value is a [socket](../../../../../types/socket.md) [reference](../../reference.md) to mount.
+An object for which each key is an absolute path in the container and and each value is a [socket](../../../../../types/socket.md) [variable-reference [string]](../../variable-reference.md) to mount.

 ### workDir
 A [string initializer](../../../../../types/string.md#initialization) defining absolute path from which [cmd](#cmd) will be executed.